 “Building the capacity of our postdoctoral opportunities is a very important goal, as is attracting women to complete their PhD in materials chemistry.
 I’m hoping to be a mentor and an example for other women thinking about moving into the field of materials chemistry.
 I have had some wonderful mentors and supervisors, but there were very few women to guide me in my career, so I am cognisant that building my profile, developing leadership skills and modelling to young women that being a mother and a scientific academic are achievable in parallel.

-The SOAR Fellowship seeks to tackle the issue of gender equity and half of the awardees are female researchers.
+The SOAR Prize seeks to tackle the issue of gender equity and half of the awardees are female researchers.

-One of Deanna’s aims for participating in the SOAR Fellowship was to strengthen the applied aspects of her research to improve her positioning in seeking new external funding opportunities.
+One of Deanna’s aims for participating in the SOAR Prize was to strengthen the applied aspects of her research to improve her positioning in seeking new external funding opportunities.
 The result?

 “I am about to commence a Future Fellowship from the Australian Research Council and I feel incredibly reassured that the work we are doing is more widely recognised as an area of national importance.”